plabon-asad/bee-movie/README.md

 7. Film page should exist on its own URL
 8. Film page should show all the information pulled from the SWAPI endpoint for an individual film
 9. The film page should contain a back to the home link.

-## Rest of works did not finished for lack of time

-1. Favourite films should appear at the top of the list
-2. A stylized user prompt/alert should show when a film is favorite
+10. A stylized user prompt/alert should show when a film is favorite
-3. The list of characters should display a tooltip when a list item is hovered
-4. The tooltip should show the character's bio pulled from the SWAPI endpoint for people
+11. The list of characters should display a tooltip when a list item is hovered.
+The tooltip should show the character's bio pulled from the SWAPI endpoint for people

 ## How to run project